jaydjohnson/automatic-github-deploy/README.md

 You will need to set up a Deploy Key on the server add it to your repository.

 Also you must set up an environment variable [GIT_TOKEN](https://developer.github.com/webhooks/securing/) which will help secure your webhook.

+In your Github Repository settings, set your hooks Payload URL to point to github-hook.php.
+You should probably also rename this file to something unique.